What is the second largest country in South America? The total area of South America extends to 17,835,252 km² divided across 12 countries.

 Pellegrini Lake is a real-life horror story that will make you crazy.
 Pellegrini Lake lies in the Cinco Saltos region.
 A child drowned while crossing the lake.

-Visitors have stated screams and weird cries of a child around the area.
-The locals assert that the soul of the child is still restless.
-Unidentified flying objections have been reported around the lake, which is thought to be a meeting spot for witches.
-One of the scariest sites you can see in Argentina.
+Visitors have reported hearing screams and weird cries from a child around the area.
+The locals assert that the child’s soul is still restless.
+Unidentified flying objects have been reported around the lake, which is thought to be a meeting spot for witches.
+It is one of the scariest sites you can see in Argentina.

 El Palacio de Los Bichos